 Apdex is an industry standard to measure users' satisfaction with the response time of web applications and services.
-It's a simplified Service Level Agreement (SLA) solution that gives application owners better insight into how satisfied users are, in contrast to traditional metrics like average response time, which can be skewed by a few very long responses.
+It's a simplified Service Level Agreement (SLA) solution that helps you see how satisfied users are with your app.
+In contrast, average response time and other traditional metrics can be skewed by a few very long responses.

 Apdex is a measure of response time based against a set threshold.
 It measures the ratio of satisfactory response times to unsatisfactory response times.
 The response time is measured from an asset request to completed delivery back to the requestor.

-You can define multiple Apdex T values for each of your:
+You can define multiple Apdex T values for each of these:

-- Browser apps, which New Relic labels as End user on the APM Overview page and the Browser Overview page
+New Relic Browser monitors the end-user experience for these apps.
+To define end-user Apdex settings for these apps, use the Browser UI.
+New Relic labels them as End user on the APM Overview page and the Browser Overview page.

 Apdex tracks three response counts: